 Find photos, biographies, and speech transcripts of Microsoft executives and Board of Directors members

-William (Bill) H. Gates is founder, technology advisor and board member of Microsoft Corporation, the worldwide leader in software, services and solutions that help people and businesses realize their full potential.
+Bill Gates is co-founder, technology advisor and board member of Microsoft.
 He served as chairman of the board until Feb.
 4, 2014.

 On June 27, 2008, Gates transitioned out of a day-to-day role in the company to spend more time on his global health and education work at the Bill & Melinda Gates Foundation.
-He shares his thoughts about the foundation and other topics on Gates Notes, a website launched in January 2010.
-Gates continues to serve on Microsoft’s Board of Directors and as an advisor on key development projects.
+Gates continues to serve on Microsoft’s board of directors and as an advisor on key development projects.

 Born on Oct.
 28, 1955, Gates grew up in Seattle with his two sisters.
-Their father, William H. Gates II, is a Seattle attorney.
-Their late mother, Mary Gates, was a schoolteacher, University of Washington regent, and chairwoman of United Way International.
+Their father, William H. Gates II, is a Seattle attorney (retired).
+Their late mother, Mary Gates, was a schoolteacher, University of Washington regent and chairwoman of United Way International.

 Gates attended public elementary school and the private Lakeside School.
 There, he discovered his interest in software and began programming computers at age 13 with his classmate and friend, Paul Allen.

 In 1973, Gates entered Harvard University as a freshman, where he lived down the hall from Steve Ballmer.
 While at Harvard, Gates developed a version of the programming language BASIC for the first microcomputer — the MITS Altair.

-In his junior year, Gates left Harvard to devote his energies to Microsoft, a company he had begun in 1975 with his childhood friend Paul Allen.
-Guided by a belief that the computer would be a valuable tool on every office desktop and in every home, they began developing software for personal computers.
+In his junior year, Gates left Harvard to devote his energies to Microsoft, a company he had begun in 1975 with Paul Allen.
+Driven by the belief that the computer would soon be a valuable tool on every desk and in every home, they began developing software for personal computers.
 Gates’ foresight and his vision for personal computing have been central to the success of Microsoft and the software industry.

-In addition to his love of computers and software, Gates founded Corbis, which is developing one of the world’s largest resources of visual information – a comprehensive digital archive of art and photography from public and private collections around the globe.
-He is also a member of the board of directors of Berkshire Hathaway Inc., which invests in companies engaged in diverse business activities.
+Gates is also a member of the board of directors of Berkshire Hathaway Inc., which invests in companies engaged in diverse business activities.